testthedocs/rakpart/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests and documentation as appropriate.

 ## License